William E. Frazier

 Bill served as President of the Southern Utah Bar Association in 2018.
 In 2020, Bill completed a week-long mediation training offered by Harvard University's Program on Negotiation.

 Bill is licensed in the states of California, Utah, Nevada, and Washington.
-He handles litigated matters from inception through trial.
+He handles litigated matters from inception through trial and appeal.
 He has been counsel of record for a number of recent high dollar, high exposure cases, and has secured excellent results for the firm’s clients.

 Recent Examples of Case Results: